blackmatch/FreeTalk/README.md

 ##About the project
 I advise to create a socket base app.First, we need to realize realtime communication(just like wechat).
 ###CocoaPods or Carchage
 We all know CocoaPods, but I want to try new things.Carthage looks good!
-So, I decide to use CocoaPods and Carthage to manage third-party framewords at the same time.
-I want to use
+So, I decide to use CocoaPods and Carthage to manage third-party framewords at the same time.But, two weeks later, I found Carthage is not that good I thought before when I was using SDWebImage by Carthage.Finally, I decide to only use CocoaPods.
-Carthage more.
-So, if the framework I decide to use is available on Carthage, I will do it.
-If not, I will use CocoaPods.
-####Carthage
-the Cartfile:

-	github "robbiehanson/CocoaAsyncSocket" "master"

 ####CocoaPods
 the Podfile: